Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 - Debug: If true, more log will be written in Primo logs.
 - ConnectionTimeout: Default is 1000 milliseconds.
 - ReadTimeout: Default is 1000 milliseconds.
-- IdType: Define if the record id passed to the remote system is a "bib" (default) or an "item" one.
-It can depend on the IdentifierXpath.
+- IdType: Define if the record id passed to the remote system is a "bib" or an "item" (default).
+It depend on the IdentifierXpath.
 - ReturnType: Define the level of the response of the remote system.
-It can be "bib" (default) or "item".
+It can be "bib" or "item" (default).
 It can't be "bib" if IdType is "item".
 - ReturnFmt: Empty is the default, for Simple Availability.
 Any supported format can be used.
 This parameter is currently unmanaged.